robloo/SymbolIconManager/Source/Data/ReadMe.md

 ﻿# Icon Set Data

 This folder contains raw icon set data files used by the application.
 Data is commonly gathered from third party sources.
-A individual data files is given in the below table.
+A list of individual data files is given in the below table.

-Note the following:
- * Where applicable, JSON is the preferred format for all data.
- * JSON does not support comments; therefore, file information (including last update) is tracked here.
- * Data is copied even if it is publicly available elsewhere.
-This is a failsafe if ever the source goes offline; however, this requires maintenence to keep in sync.

 | Icon Set | Data File | Last Update | Last Version | Source |
 |----------|-----------|-------------|--------------|--------|